Benchmarking neutrino-nucleus quasielastic scattering model predictions against a missing energy profile obtained using a monoenergetic neutrino beam: Interaction Models

 The area-normalised missing energy distributions for these three models are shown in Figure~\ref{fig:norm_Em_profiles}.
 The difference between SF and SF$^*$ appears only in the low-missing energy region, while they have identical distribution in $E_m\gtrsim25$\,MeV, as expected.
 The ED-RMF model shows a dip around 25~MeV which is a result of the Gaussian modeling of the nuclear shells.
 There is a shift of about 1\,MeV in peak positions between SF and ED-RMF.
 This is caused by the fact that the SF smears $p$-shells rather than modeling $1p_{3/2}$ by Gaussian like the ED-RMF model.
 In addition, the leading edge of the ED-RMF missing energy distribution begins at lower $E_{m}$ values than the SF model due to different smearing widths.
 It is important to note that the missing energy profile is modeled identically for the ED-RMF, EDAI, rEDAI and RPWIA final-state potentials.

 The NEUT FSI cascade is based on the mean free path of a particle travelling through the nuclear medium~\cite{Hayato2021}.
 Particles are tracked and stepped by a fixed size of 0.2~fm through the nuclear medium until it leaves the nucleus.
-During this process, nucleon rescattering based on the Bertini model~\cite{Bertini:1972vz}, pion absorption based on Ref.~\cite{SALCEDO:1988:557} can occur, leading creation and ejection of other particles from the nucleus.
-The NEUT FSI cascade is inherently an inelastic process; during nucleon rescatters, both nucleons involved in the interaction are ejected.
+During this process, nucleon rescattering based on the Bertini model~\cite{Bertini:1972vz} and pion absorption based on Ref.~\cite{SALCEDO:1988:557} can occur, leading creation and ejection of other particles from the nucleus.
+The NEUT FSI cascade is inherently an inelastic process; during nucleon rescatters, both nucleons involved in the interaction are tracked through further reinteractions in the cascade.
 In contrast, the ED-RMF model incorporates the final-state potential into calculating the kinematics of the final-state nucleon.
 As a result, elastic FSI is included.
 The FSI from the NEUT cascade does not pose a double-counting problem~\cite{Nikolakopoulos:2022}.

 Recently, a dedicated nuclear deexcitation event generator \textsc{NucDeEx}~\cite{Abe:2024:PhysRevD.109.036009,NucDeEx:2v9j-ncf4,Abe:NucDeEx} was implemented in NEUT.
 The branching ratios of high-energy continuum excited states above the separation energy are calculated with the Hauser-Feshbach model~\cite{HF:PhysRev.87.366}, as implemented in the nuclear reaction code \textsc{TALYS}~\cite{Koning:2023}.
+NucDeEx simulates emission of various light particles, such as nucleons, deuterons, tritons, $^{3}$He, and alpha particles.
 On the other hand, the gamma-ray branching ratios from low-lying discrete excited states of $^{11}\text{B}^*$ and $^{11}\text{C}^*$ are taken from experimental measurements~\cite{PANIN2016204}.
 It should be noted that \textsc{NucDeEx} enables to simulate deexcitation from various nuclei other than single nucleon knockout, $^{11}\text{C}^*$ in this analysis.
 A detailed description of the implementation in NEUT is given in Ref.~\cite{NucDeEx:2v9j-ncf4}.

 A single-nucleon knockout interaction can only occur once the missing energy is above the single nucleon knockout (1NKO) threshold.
 The 1NKO threshold corresponds to the neutron separation energy.
 The neutron separation energy corresponds to